nefarius/ScpToolkit/README.md

  * For DS4s to be useable the minimal supported Bluetooth version is **2.1**!

 ## Installation How-To
-1. Connect your Dongle (only needed if you want to use it wirelessly) and controllers via USB and let Windows install it's default drivers.
+1. Connect your Dongle (only needed if you want to use it wirelessly) and controllers via USB and let Windows install its default drivers.
 Leave them plugged in during the entire installation process.
 2. Download the [latest release of the ScpToolkit Setup](https://github.com/nefarius/ScpServer/releases/latest) to an arbitrary location on your PC.
 3. Run the Setup and follow it's instructions.
 Should be fairly straight-forward.
 4. Wait for the Setup to finish.